-When it comes to investing, you want to make sure that you are as informed as possible about any investments you are making.
-You also want to make sure that you fully understand what you are investing in.
+When it comes to investing, you want to make sure that you're as informed as possible about any investments you're making.
+You also want to make sure that you fully understand what you're investing in.
 Understanding how investing works begins with learning the basic and most commonly used investment terms.
-Good thing you are here - you're about to learn all about the most common terms in this article!

 1. Brokerage firm